 Good guesses, but you probably already know that long-term care tallies up as the most expensive retirement expense when you can no longer take care of your basic needs.

-What is long-term care?
 Long-term care includes a range of services and support for your overall care, which doesn't involve medical care.
 Most long-term care involves basic personal tasks, like bathing and dressing, as well as essential day-to-day personal care needs.

 So, that begs the question: Does Medicare cover long-term care expenses?
 Unfortunately, no — but there are other options to explore.